Formation, distribution, and IR emission of dust in the clumpy ejecta of Type II-P core-collapse supernovae, in

 \subsection{Gas temperatures}

 The temperature of the gas in the ejecta evolves through collisional line cooling, initially by atoms and ions, and later by molecules \citep{kozma_1998, liu92, liu95, liljegren_2020}.
-Given the rapid evolution of the ejecta, along with the presence of non-thermal processes induced by the radioactivities, it is not straightforward to define an analytical expression for the evolution of gas temperatures.
+Given the rapid evolution of the ejecta, along with the presence of nonthermal processes induced by the radioactivities, it is not straightforward to define an analytical expression for the evolution of gas temperatures.

 The cooling of a parcel of gas is often controlled by abundances of the elements in that parcel.
-Based on the most abundant elements, the He-core of the ejecta can be overall subdivided into zones, namely the Si/Fe zone, the O/Si/Mg zone, the O/C zone and the He/C zone (in the order of increasing velocity).
-The extent of these zones within the He-core are shown in Figure \ref{fig_mass_vel} (top-left panel).
-CO molecules form abundantly in the O/C zone \citep{sar13, liljegren_2020}, which is responsible for rapid cooling of the gas in that region.
-As \cite{liu95} finds, for SN~1987A, the temperature of the CO zones at day 800 is close to 700 K, while at the same time the O/Si zone is still hot with temperatures $\sim$ 2200~K.
+Based on the most abundant elements, the He core of the ejecta can be overall subdivided into zones, namely the Si/Fe zone, the O/Si/Mg zone, the O/C zone, and the He/C zone (in order of increasing velocity).
+The extent of these zones within the He core are shown in Fig. \ref{fig_mass_vel} (top left panel).
+CO molecules form abundantly in the O/C zone \citep{sar13, liljegren_2020}, which is responsible for the rapid cooling of the gas in that region.
+As \cite{liu95} find, for SN~1987A the temperature of the O/C zones at day 800 is close to 700 K, while at the same time the O/Si zone is still hot with temperatures of $\sim$ 2200~K.

-According to \cite{kozma_1998}, who calculates the evolution of temperatures in each of these zones between day 200 and day 2000, the zones undergo a rapid cooling phase after a few hundred days of evolution, followed by a leveling off phase of the temperature again.
-The inner layers experience the rapid cooling phase earlier, while for the outermost He-zone, the rapid cooling phase almost never transpires.
+According to \cite{kozma_1998}, who calculated the evolution of temperatures in each of these zones between day 200 and day 2000, the zones undergo a rapid cooling phase after a few hundred days of evolution, followed by another phase of leveling-off of the temperature.
+The inner layers experience the rapid cooling phase earlier, while for the outermost He zone, the rapid cooling phase almost never transpires.
 This is not completely unexpected, since the heavier elements (inner layers have heavier elements) are characterized by faster radiative cooling rates \citep{sutherland_1995, sarangi_2022_1_arxiv}.

-\cite{dessart_2020} calculates the distribution of temperature in the SN ejecta (type II) at a post-explosion epoch of 300 days, as a function of velocity.
-Their results are also in agreement with \cite{kozma_1998}, that the ejecta at a given epoch is cooler towards the inner layers and the temperature increases with velocity.
+\cite{dessart_2020} calculate the distribution of temperature in the SN ejecta (type II) at a post-explosion epoch of 300 days, as a function of velocity.
+Their results are also in agreement with \cite{kozma_1998}, showing that the ejecta at a given epoch are cooler toward the inner layers and the temperature increases with velocity.